dokku/dokku-mysql/README.md

-mysql:import <name> < <file>   Import a dump into the mysql service database mysql:info <name>              Print the connection information mysql:link <name> <app>        Link the mysql service to the app mysql:list                     List all mysql services mysql:logs <name> [-t]         Print the most recent log(s) for this service mysql:promote <name> <app>     Promote service <name> as DATABASE_URL in <app>
+mysql:import <name> < <file>   Import a dump into the mysql service database mysql:info <name>              Print the connection information mysql:link <name> <app>        Link the mysql service to the app mysql:linked <name> <app>      Check if the mysql service is linked to an app mysql:list                     List all mysql services mysql:logs <name> [-t]         Print the most recent log(s) for this service mysql:promote <name> <app>     Promote service <name> as DATABASE_URL in <app>